ekpootu/APPFD_FK_GMM-Method-For-SHREC-2021-Surface-based-Protein-Domains-Retrieval/README.md

 # APPFD-FK-GMM Method for Surface-based Protein Domains Retrieval (SHREC 2021)
-3D Shape Retrieval method (algorithm) called the Agglomeration of Augmented Point-pair Features Descriptor with Fisher Kernel and Gaussian Mixture Model (APPFD-FK-GMM).
+The APPFD-FK-GMM is a 3D shape retrieval method (algorithm) which involves the Agglomeration of Augmented Point-pair Features Descriptor with Fisher Kernel and Gaussian Mixture Model (APPFD-FK-GMM).

 # [SHREC 2021, Surface-based Protein Domains Retrieval](http://shrec2021.drugdesign.fr/)